 Complexity Science

-One particularly intriguing emergent property is consciousness.
-For a long time, this was the focus of my interest and curiousity.
-I still love and am endlessly fascinated by consciousness, but my interest has broadened to encompass a more general drive to understand emergence itself.
-Complex systems have been my special interest for quite a few years now, though for most of that I did not know the study of this phenomenon had a general name.
-Even though I've always had a life-long interest in people and how they worked (as many other autistic people do), I'd say the interest that got me figuring things out was biology.
-In particular, I was interested in ecology.
-I used to explain to people that what fascinated me about ecology was the way an ecosystem was an extremely intricate, fragile yet unyielding, network of relationships filled with checks, balances, (co)evolution, and adaptation.
+Complex systems have been my special interest for quite a few years now, but I spent many of those years obsessed with self-organization and criticality without knowing the field of "complexity science" even existed.
+Even though I consider the origins of this special interest to be my life-long interest in how people work, the interest that got me figuring things out was ecology.
+I used to explain to people that what fascinated me about ecology was the way an ecosystem was an extremely intricate and fragile-yet-unyielding network of relationships filled with checks, balances, (co)evolution, and adaptation.
 I was fascinated by biology as a whole because of the way living things interact with other living things and their environment to create something bigger than themselves.
 I was interested in living things because of the way they themselves were ecosystems too.
-I realized at some point it wasn't biology itself which held my interest, it was the living nature of the adaptable system, and I began to say my passion was self-organizing systems (a word I stumbled onto on wikipedia while trying to do research).
+At some point, I realized it wasn't biology itself which held my interest, it was the living nature of the adaptable system.
+From then on, I began to say my passion was self-organizing systems (a word I stumbled onto while browsing wikipedia).
 Still, it took me probably more than a year from that point to discover complex systems science, or realize I could be a complexity scientist.

 Sections I want to write

-Why choose math as my path to complexity science? / Annihilation by Jeff VanderMeer and complexity / What led me to complexity? / Vague thoughts on complexity and literature / Some laments about how I'm not an engineer / Compl
+Why choose math as my path to complexity science? / Annihilation by Jeff VanderMeer and complexity / What led me to complexity? / Vague thoughts on complexity and literature

 Activity (little micro-blog)